ksu-hmi/EmojiKidz/README.md

 Emotional Intelligence: The app can help children with special needs develop better emotional intelligence, leading to healthier social interactions.
 Improved Communication: The app can help parents understand their children's nonverbal cues, aiding in better communication and emotional support.
 ## Project Background
-The idea for EmojiKidz was inspired by personal experiences whose loved ones has autism and faces daily challenges in communicating emotions.
+The idea for EmojiKidz was inspired by personal experiences of those who have loved ones with autism and face daily challenges in communicating emotions.
 The project aims to address the needs of families with children who have communication challenges, providing a tool to understand and support their emotional well-being.